Lifting topological codes: Three-dimensional subsystem codes from two-dimensional anyon models: Discussion

 The \SAQD{} codes constitute an excellent illustration of the single-shot QEC property and physics behind it.
 Moreover, they can provide illuminating insights into a connection between single-shot QEC and self-correcting memories.
 We have argued that the most naive Hamiltonians associated to the \SAQD{} codes are probably gapless, but are closely related to models with symmetry-protected self-correction~\cite{Roberts2020,Kubica2018,Stahl2021}.
 Given this close connection, one might ask whether the subsystem code Hamiltonian could be modified to energetically enforce the symmetry, possibly leading to a self-correcting quantum memory.

 \acknowledgments J.B.~was funded by the Research Foundation\textendash Flanders via grant G087918N and postdoctoral fellowship 12E9223N.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Industry Canada and by the Province of Ontario through the Ministry of Colleges and Universities.
-We would like to thank Hussain Anwar, Elijah Durso-Sabina, Pei Jiang, and Sam Roberts for helpful discussions.
+This project (EOS 40007526) has received funding from the FWO and F.R.S.-FNRS under the Excellence of Science (EOS) programme.
+We would like to thank Hussain Anwar, Lander Burgelman, Elijah Durso-Sabina, Pei Jiang, and Sam Roberts for helpful discussions.
 We thank Lander Burgelman for comments on an earlier draft.

-\emph{Note added.---}We would like to bring the reader’s attention to a related, independent work by Li, von Keyserlingk, Zhu, and Jochym-O’Connor~\cite{Li2023}, which explores a phase diagram of the subsystem toric code and appears in the same arXiv posting.
+\emph{Note added.---}We would like to bring the reader’s attention to a related, independent work by Li, von Keyserlingk, Zhu, and Jochym-O’Connor~\cite{Li2023}, which explores a phase diagram of the subsystem toric code and appeared in the same arXiv posting.

 \onecolumngrid